ggggggg876/NWG-Exposed/README.md

 ### The Telegram

-Futher evidence of the oddity of the NWG followers can be seen in these exclusive screenshots from the "Prometheum Open Chat" on Telegram, the main gathering place for NWG enthusiasts.
+Further evidence of the oddity of the NWG followers can be seen in these exclusive screenshots from the "Prometheum Open Chat" on Telegram, the main gathering place for NWG enthusiasts.
 It has about 80 members.

 They offer regular training in the "Go-Free Method”.